 - Use a diffuser.

-- Place drops of oil in hand and breathe in.
+- Place drops of oil in hand and breath in.

-- Place drops of oil on a piece of clothe and breathe in.
+- Place drops of oil on a piece of cloth and breath in.

 - Open essential oil bottle and inhale directly from the bottle.